 5. Sleep disturbance (insomnia, drowsiness, sleeping less than usual, sleeping more than usual) (1).

-Despite widespread concerns about chronic under-reporting by athletes of concussion symptoms, a 2013 review of the medical literature (2) says that "symptom assessment remains a critical component of concussion assessment."
+Despite widespread concerns about, and evidence of chronic under-reporting by athletes of concussion symptoms, a 2013 review of the medical literature says that "symptom assessment remains a critical component of concussion assessment."